Is a 12 Step Program Right For Me

 Several times I’ve heard the phrase that insanity is doing the same thing over and over expecting a different outcome.
 I agree with this statement.

 It is no small wonder why your ideals appeal to me.
-In group the other day I tried to explain that I had had an Ah Ha moment not revealing my source, I went on to explain that although I do believe in God I struggled with their watered down version of him that took away from me what mine “as I understood Him” had freely given me Free Will to be able to choose what control I allowed drugs ad alcohol to have over me.
+In group the other day I tried to explain that I had had an Ah Ha moment not revealing my source, I went on to explain that although I do believe in God I struggled with their watered down version of him that took away from me what mine “as I understood Him” had freely given me Free will to be able to choose what control I allowed drugs and alcohol to have over me.

 I went on to explain that my goals had changed and that what I never let be a priority to me now was; My family, my self and my future.
 I was feeling great!
 I was shot down and was told I was in a dry drunk.
 I have anger issues so I expressed how I felt but of course I was in denial.
 I did not and will not let them sway me.